What is Physiotherapy?

 Physiotherapy: The course for you?

-Physiotherapy is both physically and academically demanding and you will need to have considerable emotional stability and strong communication skills.
+Physiotherapy is both physically and academically demanding and an interest in working with people is an requirement, alongside strong communication skills.
 Visiting a local general hospital or other area where physiotherapists work will give you a good understanding of what exactly is involved.